zaverden/zoo-keeper/readme.md

-# zoo-keeper
+# Zu
 ## Description
-Yet another tool to manage your yarn-based mono-repository.
+Yet another tool to manage your yarn-workspaces-based mono-repository.

 ⚠️Current stage - prototyping.
 It means that nothing works yet.

-`zoo` allows you:
+`zu` allows you:

 1. Setup several templates for your packages
 2. Easily add new package from template (some file can be linked instead of coping, useful for shared config files)